Cyber Security Threats and Device Management

 Security is the main aspect when managing and maintaining a variety of devices from access gateways, smart home sensors, and IoT devices.
 Security threats are constantly growing, with the rapid expansion of devices per subscriber.
 A typical consumer has access to as many as 15 connected devices in their household with additional OTT services.

-The challenge to maintain a secured ecosystem, while maintaining a high level of operational efficiency, is the main goal that drives our security solutions.
+The challenge to maintain a secured ecosystem, while maintaining a high level of operational efficiency, is the main goal that drives our device management and cybersecurity solutions.

 Friendly Technologies’ Device Management Platform (DMP) is a unified, open standards, device management platform, which supports cross-platform deployments.
 The platform’s unique advantage offers scalability and adaptability, being able to manage and control a variety of devices using a unified platform.